 - 1 bunch dandelion greens (about 6 ounces; 170g)

 Preheat a 12-inch heavy-gauge skillet or cast iron pan over high heat.
 Season flank steak generously with kosher salt and freshly ground pepper.
 Heat oil in pan until smoking-hot before carefully placing steak in hot pan, laying it down away from you.
-Cook steak, pressing the thicker part down with an offset spatula or small pan and flipping every 30 seconds, until it develops a deeply browned crust and internal temperature is about 15°F away from your desired final temperature, about 8 minutes.
+Cook steak, pressing the thicker part down with an offset spatula, small pan, or cooking weight and flipping every 30 seconds, until it develops a deeply browned crust and internal temperature is about 15°F away from your desired final temperature, about 8 minutes.
 (We suggest cooking flank steak to medium doneness, or about 140°F/60°C.) Add thyme, garlic, and butter to pan and lower heat to medium.
 Using a large spoon, baste steak with butter until it is 5°F away from your desired final temperature, about 4 minutes.
 Remove steak to a sheet tray fitted with a wire rack, pouring butter and aromatics over steak.
 Set aside to rest.